dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 **7:40pm EST**<br>
 Working on the design for the sales page.
 It's going slower than I hoped, but I'm making progress.
 It's time for a dinner break.
 Back in a bit!

+**9:22pm EST**<br>
+Back to work after a delicious dinner.
+I got some feedback on the sales copy (thanks guys), made some edits, and now I'm back to working on the design.
+I still can't hit the page from my home network, but I can hit it over 4G, so DNS is at least half-way functional.